smenni/itsmundane/content/Consume less, create more.  Pt1.md

 ## Obsidian Obsession.
 My friend [Daniel Leon](https://www.linkedin.com/in/danielandresleon) introduced me to [Obsidian](https://obsidian.md/) and particularly the [Caret Plugin](https://caretplugin.ai/) Plugin which allows you to visually create workflows using any sort of text file and feeding it into an LLM.

-E.g., in the screenshot I'm using a text about California add two nodes in which I ask an LLM to 'Generate keywords to advertise California to techies.' and also "Create a sarcastic tourism slogan." then I can take the results and "Use that info to come up with a tweet and hashtags that are very ironic, but sound serious."
+E.g., in the screenshot I'm using a card with some text about California, then added two more cards, one in which I ask an LLM to "generate keywords to advertise California to techies." and in the other to "create a sarcastic tourism slogan."
+After clicking a "sparkle" button, it generates the two responses which I pipe into another card with the request to "use that info to come up with a tweet and hashtags that are very ironic, but sound serious."

 The entire flow:
 ![[flow-overview.png]]